Mainak2005/X-ray/README.md

 NumPy & Pillow

 📂 Project Structure
-streamlit_pneumonia_app.py   → Streamlit application
+streamlit_pneumonia_app.py – Main Streamlit application
-xray_resnet50_final.h5       → Trained deep learning model
+xray_resnet50_final.h5 – Trained deep learning model
-requirements.txt             → Required Python libraries
+requirements.txt – Required Python libraries

 ⚠️ Disclaimer
 This application is intended for educational and demonstration purposes only.
-It is not a medical diagnostic tool and should not be used for clinical decisions.
-Always consult a qualified healthcare professional.
+It is not a medical diagnostic tool and should not be used for clinical decision-making.
+Always consult a qualified healthcare professional for medical advice.

 📌 Future Improvements
 Model performance optimization
 Explainable AI visualization (Grad-CAM)
-Improved UI/UX
+Cloud eployment enhancements
-Larger dataset training
+Expanded medical dataset training